Let’s begin by taking a look at a surface level of what these two brands are all about.

 3/4 Excessive Marketing, Anxieties and Advertising Conundrums.

 There is a goal behind every advertising billboard.
-Or in any advertising medium in general.
-That is – to bring yourself profit and constant ROIs (Return-On-Investment).
-How?
-By making yourself look and sound Louder, Meaner, Man-lier, Smarter, Faster, Stronger and Bigger than Ben Hur.
+Making yourself look and sound Louder, Meaner, Man-lier, Smarter, Faster, Stronger and Bigger than Ben Hur.

 The issue I gather of these brands is the potential misbalance between the two above traits.
 These brands have both something BREATHTAKINGLY new and sensitive to offer.
-But they both lack the humility in considering the wider proximity issues to their products; namely accessibility (including proportional affordability) and (again) that they are excessively anxious in marketing themselves both aggressively and incessantly.
+But they both lack the humility in considering the wider proximity issues to their products; namely accessibility (including proportional affordability) and transparency.

 - Where’s the individual pricing for each product?
 Surely they would exist somewhere as a set of “original retail prices” proposed by the company themselves?